Clones with No Sons and Males with No Father

 Let's get straight to the point - bee genetics are downright weird!

-Most of us have heard of the importance of genes, how a mother and father contribute to the genes of their offspring and so on.
-The mother contributes chromosomes from her egg and the father from his sperm.
-In fact, much of the animal kingdom operates with these principles.
+Most of us have heard of the importance of genes, how a mother and father each contribute their important element and so on.
+We accept, without question, that the mother contributes chromosomes from her egg and the father from his sperm.
+Much of the animal kingdom operates with these principles.

 But that is not the case with honey bees.

+But that is not the case with honey bees.
 They use an altogether different approach to the passing of chromosomes, with some strange implications.
-For example, consider these facts from the world of the male bee (drones).
+For example, consider these facts about drones, the male bee.

-- They can have daughters, granddaughters and grandsons - but they can't have sons
+- They can be fathers to daughters, granddaughters and grandsons

 Confused?
 Read on...